The best hotels in Kralendijk

 In Belnem, Lion's Dive has a decent bar and grill that's actually priced fairly, but the drive or $12 taxi to town for dinner at Donna & Giorgio's or It Rains Fishes on Kaya Grandi is worth it at least twice during your stay.

-Kralendijk's best neighborhoods
+Kralendijk's best hotel regions

 Belnem and the North Waterfront are where most serious divers and beach people end up, and for good reason.
 But if you want walkable restaurants on Kaya Grandi without renting a car, Downtown and Town Center are smarter than they look.